-Start with feet flat on the bottom of the spa, stretch your arms to the sky, and clasp your hands above your head in a full moon fashion.
+Start with your feet flat on the bottom of the spa, stretch your arms to the sky, and clasp your hands above your head in a full moon fashion.
 Stretch the upper body side-to-side.
 Keep your hips moving in the opposite direction from your arms.
 Hold for a few seconds on each side.

-Grounded Cross Legged Twist:
+Grounded Cross-Legged Twist:

 From a relaxed, seated position, take a few natural breaths.
 Cross your right leg over your left, keeping your left foot on the floor of the hot tub.
 Set your right hand on the seat behind you and reach your left hand over your right thigh.
 Reach up through the top of your head to lengthen your spine and twist slowly to the right, looking over your right shoulder, if comfortable.
-Hold for three relaxed breaths, then face forward, and uncross your right leg.
+Hold for three relaxed breaths, then face forward and uncross your right leg.

-Sit tall on a seat and give yourself a hug, gently twisting to one side before moving to the other and returning to center.
+Sit tall on a seat and give yourself a hug, gently twisting to one side before moving to the other and returning to the center.
 Repeat 5-10 times.

 Seated Staff Pose:

-Sit and stretch your legs out to 90-degrees.
+Sit and stretch your legs out to 90 degrees.
 Slowly bend over at the hips to stretch your hamstrings.
 Hold for 15-30 seconds and repeat several times.

 Begin in seated staff pose.
 Don’t bend forward.
 Instead, put your hands on the seat firmly and raise both legs slowly while balancing on your bottom.
 Hold for about five breathing cycles, release, and repeat about three times.

-You’ll experience the most benefit from by practicing it on a regular basis.
+You’ll experience the most benefit from practicing it on a regular basis.
 Daily practice is a great way to enjoy your hot tub and your yoga at the same time.
 You’ll reap the benefits by feeling more flexible, strong, and energetic.
 You’ll also experience more peaceful days without the old usual stress.